CEO Vision

 Operational discipline

-Institutional partners need repeatable workflows, documentation, escalation awareness, and scope-aware roles.
+Organizational partners need repeatable workflows, documentation, escalation awareness, and scope-conscious roles.

 Human-centered access